Allan-Cao/AlbertaEmergencyAlerts/README.md

 While great care has been taken to ensure that the program runs consistantly, it can NOT be guarenteed to work in the event of an emergency alert.
 As well, the Author will not take any responsibility in the case of malfunction at a critical time.

 ## Customizable Features
-While this program is desiged to work with the [Alberta Emergency Alert](https://www.emergencyalert.alberta.ca/) system, it is possible for the feed to be changed to your local system.
+While this program is designed to work with the [Alberta Emergency Alert](https://www.emergencyalert.alberta.ca/) system, it is possible for the feed to be changed to your local system.
 The link should be an rss feed with the format being of the [Net Alert](http://www.netalerts.org/cap-feed.html) standard.

 One may wish to change the sound file to the final countdown or Never Gonna Give You Up.
 Simply change the alert.mp3 sound file.